deep-thought-labs/infinite/guides/NODE_HEALTH_SCRIPTS.md

 # Infinite Drive Node Health Verification Scripts

-This document provides comprehensive scripts and examples for verifying the health and status of your Infinite Drive blockchain node.
+This document provides scripts and examples for verifying the health and status of your Infinite Drive blockchain node.
 These scripts help monitor various aspects of node operation, from basic connectivity to advanced blockchain state verification.

 ## Quick Start - Automated Health Check